-Injuries often happen in the home - and often due to unsafe conditions such as missing handrails, tripping hazards and general disrepair.
-Trips, slips, falls and other injuries can lead to lasting physical problems and significant medical expenses.
+Injuries often happen in the home – and often due to unsafe conditions such as missing handrails, tripping hazards and general disrepair.
+Trips, slips & falls, and other injuries can lead to lasting physical problems and significant medical expenses.
 Who is responsible for these expenses?
-When you don't own the property you live in, the answer to that questions is pivotal for determining what rights you have.
-Property owners in California have a legal duty to keep their premises in reasonably safe condition.
+When you don’t own the property you live in, the answer to that question is pivotal for determining what rights you have.
+Property owners in California have a legal duty to keep their premises in a reasonably safe condition.
 But what about rental properties?
 As the tenant, you have access and control over the premises.
 Yet the landlord still has some responsibilities.

 Your landlord may be responsible for your injuries if their negligence was somehow a factor in your accident.
 For example:

 - Did the landlord know about an obvious danger – such as a broken step, uneven flooring, or unstable balcony – yet do nothing to fix it within a reasonable time frame?

 - Did the landlord’s neglect of basic maintenance or repairs contribute to the injury?